 Associate Director of Spatial Structures in the Social Sciences (S4)

-Assistant Professor (Research) of Population Studies
+Associate Professor (Research) of Population Studies

 Rachel Franklin joined Brown University and the PSTC in 2010.
 She is Associate Director of Brown’s Spatial Structures in the Social Sciences (S4) initiative.